nhivp/msp430-gcc/docs/_posts/2018-07-19-compilation-process.md

 -rw-rw-r-- 1 nhivp nhivp 8719 Th07 22 18:30 blink.i
 -rw-rw-r-- 1 nhivp nhivp  788 Th07 22 18:32 blink.o
 ```

+From this stage, you can get error (if any) such as syntax of C, lack of header files, ...

+With multiple object files, we will link them by using the ```msp430-ld``` with a linker script.
+You can find the linker scripts in the support files.
+It consists of the ```msp430g2553.ld``` and ```msp430g2553_symbols.ld```.

+In the linking stage, we often get some errors like:

+* Multiple definition a funtion or variable.
+This error will occur when linking all objects file into a executable file.
+* Lack of linker script.

 To investigate compilation process with more source code such as assembly code, library, ...
 You can read more at [link](http://www.bogotobogo.com/cplusplus/embeddedSystemsProgramming_gnu_toolchain_ARM_cross_compiler.php).